chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 ## Basic Information

 This assessment reports the status of copper rockfish (_Sebastes caurinus_) off the US West coast using data through 2020.
 Copper rockfish is a medium- to large-sized nearshore rockfish found from Mexico to Alaska.
 The core range is comparatively large, from northern Baja Mexico to the Gulf of Alaska, as well as in Puget Sound.
-They occur mostly on low relief or sand-rock interfaces.
 Copper rockfish have historically been a part of both commercial (mainly in the live-fish fishery) and recreational fisheries throughout its range.

 ## Life History

+Copper rockfish are commonly found in waters less than 130 meters in depth in nearshore kelp forests and rocky habitat [@love_milton_probably_1996].
+The diets of copper rockfish consist primarily of crustaceans, mollusks, and fish [@lea_biological_1999; @bizzarro_diet_2017-1].
+The body coloring or copper rockfish varies across the coast with northern fish often exibiting dark brown to olive  with southern fish exibiting yellow to olive-pink variations in color [@miller_guide_1972] which initially led to them being designated as two seperate species (*caurinus* and *vexillaris*).

+Numerous genetic studies have been performed looking for genetic variation in copper rockfish with variable outcomes.
+Genetic work has revealed significant differences between Puget Sound and coastal stocks of copper rockfish [@dick_replicate_2014].
+Stocks along the West Coast have not been deteremined to be genetically distinct populations but significant population sub-division has been detected along the indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
+A specific study examining copper rockfish populations off the coast of Santa Barbara and Monterey California identified a genetic break between the north and south with moderate differentiation [@sivasundar_life_2010].

-Genetic work has revealed significant differences between Puget Sound and coastal stocks, but not among the coastal stocks (XXX Buonaccorsi et al. 2002). copper rockfish live at least 50 years (XX add reference XX) and have the highest vulnerability (V = 2.27) of any West Coast groundfish (XX add reference XX).
+Copper rockfish is a relatively long-lived rockfish and have been estimated to live at least 50 years [@love_milton_probably_1996].
+Copper rockfish was determined to have the highest vulnerability (V = 2.27) of any West Coast groundfish based on recent productivity susceptibility analaysis [@cope_approach_2011].

 ## Ecosystem Considerations
 Replace text.

 ## Historical and Current Fishery Information
-Replace text.
+Off the coast of Washington copper rockfish is primarily caught in the recreational/sport fishery with very little mortaltiy from commercial fishing.
+Copper rockfish has been a target of recreational fishing as early as 1934 with catches stabilizing around 2,500 - 3,000 fish per year starting around 1980 with the exception of selected years with high (2005) or low catches (2015).

 ## Summary of Management History and Performance
-Replace text.

-## Foreign Fisheries
-Replace text.
+Copper rockfish is managed by the Pacific Fishery Management Council (PFMC) using annual catch limits (ACLs) and overfished limits (OFLS) split North and South of N. 40$^\circ$ 10' Lat.
+N. off the West Coast.
+Copper rockfish was most recently assessed in 2013 as two stocks, one South of Pt.
+Conception in California and North to the Washington/Canadian border.
+The 2013 assessed estimated both areas to be above the management target of 40% of unfished conditions with the southern area being assessed at 75% and the northern population at 48%.
+The OFLs and the ACLs from each assessed area were modified to match the management boundery of North and South of N. 40$^\circ$ 10' Lat.
+N.

 <!--chapter:end:11introduction.Rmd-->